 The truth is, workers just like you can still get benefits based on a combination of factors, not just a disability that fits neatly within the SSA’s lists and grids.
 In part, whether you qualify is based on your age, education, and work history in addition to your medical condition.

 If you’re over 50 and facing a medical condition that will keep you from working long-term, be sure to discuss your situation with us.
-We focuses on disability law and have an in-depth understanding of the medical and technical rules for Social Security disability, which in may cases can make a real difference.
-If you have any questions about SSDI benefits, or would like to schedule an appointment, please call us at (949) 748-6470.
+We focus on disability law and have an in-depth understanding of the medical and technical rules for Social Security disability, which in many cases can make a real difference.
+If you have any questions about SSDI benefits, or would like to schedule an appointment with an experienced Orange County social security attorney, please call us at (949) 288-4653.

 24422 Avenida de la Carlota, Suite 310